NILOA: "Assessment That Matters" Report

 ---|

-UAC members review and provide feedback on an average of 71 assessment reports and strategic plans per semester.
-Offline versions of the UAC reviewer rubrics are available. |
+UAC members review and provide feedback on an average of 71 assessment reports per semester. |

 The committee is developing resources for faculty and staff involved in assessment planning, implementation, and reporting.
 Visit our Resources and Support page for details.